teena0401/Bellabeat-FitBeat-Marketing-Analysis/README.md

 ## Phase 1: Ask
 ##### **1.1 Business Task:**
 Identify some trends in how consumers use the Bellabeat devices and how these trends can help improve new opportunities growth for Bellabeat as well as marketing strategy.
-Analyze smart device user data to gain insight into how consumers are using their non-Bellabeat smart devices (in this case, FitBit), and apply these insights to comparable Bellabeat products such as the Bellabeat Leaf.

 ##### 1.2 Key Stakeholders
 Urška Sršen – Bellabeat’s cofounder and Chief Creative Officer